johnpeart/johnpeart.github.io/_posts/2020-04-04-eurovision-first-listens.md

     It’s supremely unfortunate that in the year the UK enters a *good* song, Eurovision gets cancelled.
 It’s also unfortunate that we chose a song with *this title* in the same year the world is swept by a respiratory virus pandemic.

     I just wish the song didn’t end 25 seconds early.

+summing-up: |
+  So that’s every Eurovision song that won’t get to compete this year.
+41 tracks that history will probably forget.
+In many cases, probably for the best anyway.

 ---